-If strongman competitions were like the Olympics, training by pressing a barbell overhead would be enough.
-It's not.
-Instead, overhead strongman events are usually focused around oddly shaped objects like logs and stones.
+If strongman competitions were simpler, training by pressing a heavy-ass barbell overhead would be enough.
+But they're not, and it's not.
+Instead, overhead strongman events often involve oddly shaped objects like logs, stones, or globe dumbbells.
 These events require strong shoulders and arms in addition to excellent core stability and overall power.

 Event 3: Loaded Carries

-Luckily, you have an almost unlimited number of heavy things to carry in your gym.
-The problem might be finding the space to do it.
-You can build up your grip and carrying strength simply by doing farmer's walks with dumbbells, or by using a pinch grip on weight plates.
-Trap bar walks with normal or thick grips, sandbag carries, and Zercher movements are also all excellent overall strength builders.
+You can build up your grip and carrying strength simply by doing farmer's walks with dumbbells.
+Trap-bar walks with normal or thick grips, sandbag carries, and Zercher squats or carries are also all excellent at building carrying strength.

 This program consists of two four-week blocks, culminating with an optional mock strongman contest where you can compete against yourself to see your hard work pay off.

 The first four weeks follow a four-day upper/lower-body split training schedule.
 The high volume will pack on some extra muscle while upping your work capacity and endurance.
 The second four-week block switches to three full-body training days per week with a focus on strength and power.